ckeditor/ckeditor5/README.md

 ## License

-Licensed under the GPL, LGPL and MPL licenses, at your choice.
+Licensed under the terms of the [GNU General Public License Version 2 or later](http://www.gnu.org/licenses/gpl.html).
 For full details about the license, please check the LICENSE.md file.